dell/omnia/docs/source/InstallationGuides/BuildingClusters/ReplicatingLDAP.rst

 How to replicate LDAP
 ----------------------
+.. note:: This is a manual and optional configuration that the user can perform.

 Once Omnia has set up an OpenLDAP server for the cluster, external LDAP servers can be replicated onto the cluster OpenLDAP server using the following steps.

 **[Optional]Create a replication user**